Visit Rochester Logo Visit Rochester

 Rochester Ghost Walk Tours

-On the first Wednesday of each month, discover some of the tragedies that have befallen some of Rochester's historic residents.
-Meet by the tree outside Rochester Cathedral on Boley Hill at 8pm.
+On the last Sunday of each month, discover some of the tragedies that have befallen some of Rochester's historic residents.
+Meet by the Little Theatre opposite Rochester Railway Station at 7.30pm.

 For the day-tripper